elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 end
 ```

-Modules adopting the `Parser` behaviour will have to implement all the functions defined with the `@callback` directive.
-As you can see, `@callback` expects a function name but also a function specification like the ones used with the `@spec` directive we saw above.
+Modules adopting the `Parser` behaviour will have to implement all the functions defined with the `@callback` attribute.
+As you can see, `@callback` expects a function name but also a function specification like the ones used with the `@spec` attribute we saw above.
 Also note that the `term` type is used to represent the parsed value.
 In Elixir, the `term` type is a shortcut to represent any type.

 ### Adopting behaviours